Measuring Name Concentrations through Deep Learning: Introduction

 \section{Introduction}

-Loan portfolios of specialized institutions often consist of only a small number of borrowers making them heavily exposed to name concentration risk, i.e. to the undiversified idiosyncratic risk associated with the default of individual borrowers.
-A prominent example are Multilateral Development Banks (MDBs) which grant loans to developing countries to enhance economic growth, reduce poverty and adapt to and mitigate the effects of climate change.
-Due to their development mandate, their loan portfolios typically consist of only very few sovereign borrowers which makes them heavily exposed to single name concentration risk.
-For instance, the World Bank's International Bank for Reconstruction and Developement (IBRD) had only 78 sovereign borrowers as of June 2022, while the regional MDBs have even fewer.
-While there exist analytical methods to quantify name concentration risk that are very accurate for typical commercial bank portfolios, these methods become less accurate for portfolios with less than one hundred borrowers, such as those usually held by MDBs (compare \cite{LuetkebohmertSesterShen2023}).
+Specialized institutions often hold loan portfolios with a limited number of borrowers, making them highly exposed to name concentration risk, i.e. to the undiversified idiosyncratic risk associated with the default of individual borrowers.
+Prominent examples are Multilateral Development Banks (MDBs), which lend to developing countries to enhance economic growth, reduce poverty and adapt to and mitigate the effects of climate change.
+Due to their development mandate, MDBs' loan portfolios typically consist of only a small pool of sovereign borrowers, leaving them particularly vulnerable to single name concentration risk.
+For instance, the World Bank's International Bank for Reconstruction and Development (IBRD) had only 78 sovereign borrowers as of June 2022, while the regional MDBs have even fewer.
+While existing analytical methods for quantifying name concentration risk are highly accurate for typical commercial bank portfolios, their precision declines significantly when applied to portfolios with fewer than one hundred borrowers, such as those usually held by MDBs (compare \cite{LuetkebohmertSesterShen2023}).